maxsnew/grammars-and-semantic-actions/README.md

 ## Project Layout
 This repository is split into the following directories
-- `String` - contains the defintion as the list type over some fixed alphabet, and some associated utilities. `String := List ⟨ Alphabet ⟩`, where `Alphabet : hSet`
+- `String` - contains the definition as the list type over some fixed alphabet, and some associated utilities. `String := List ⟨ Alphabet ⟩`, where `Alphabet : hSet`
 - `Grammar` - defining the primitive linear types in Dependent Lambek Calculus.
 Linear types are encoded as functions from strings to types, written as `Grammar ℓA = String → Type ℓA`.
 - `Term` - defining parse transformers between grammars.
 A parse transformer between `A` and `B` is written as the type `A ⊢ B` (or `Term A B`).
 - `Parser` - the definition of a parser as described in definiton 4.4.